-JPIAMR, with the CSA DESIGN OH AMR and in collaboration with other stakeholders is leading the development of the One Health AMR Partnership.
+The CSA DESIGN OH AMR, in collaboration with JPIAMR and other stakeholders is leading the development of the One Health AMR Partnership.
 The main goal is to contribute to achieving the objectives of the European One Health Action Plan against AMR and the WHO Global Action Plan on AMR, both aimed at reducing the threat of antimicrobial resistance (AMR).
 The first call and launch of other activities of this joint research programme between the European Commission and Member States are planned to take place in 2025.

 In the research framework of Horizon Europe, the European Commission, in collaboration with the member states, has identified 49 new candidate European Partnerships of which, one of them is the “One Health AMR Partnership”.
-The One Health AMR (OH AMR) is a partnership co-funded by EU countries, with research funders at the core of the consortium.
-With a blending of EU and national public R&I funding sources (e.g. ERA-NET’s model) they will jointly elaborate on a Partnership Strategic Research and Innovation Agenda (SRIA) and implement it through joint calls and additional activities.
+The One Health AMR (OH AMR) will be a partnership co-funded by EU countries and the European Commission, with research funders and ministries at the core of the consortium.
+A Strategic Research and Innovation Agenda (SRIA) will be developed and implemented through joint calls and additional activities.
 The main goal is to contribute to achieving the objectives of the European One Health Action Plan against AMR and the WHO Global Action Plan on AMR, both aimed at reducing the threat of antimicrobial resistance (AMR).

 The OH AMR Partnership aims to coordinate and align AMR activities and funding between countries as well as with the Commission.
 It will also facilitate national coherence between different services and ministries with responsibility for the various aspects of AMR (e.g. human health, agriculture, environment, industry, finances).